Sheetspin logoSheetspin

 A Drive folder

 Named after your site slug.
-Contains your Google Sheet and any asset subfolders.
-You can browse, share, and manage it like any other Drive folder.
+Contains your Google Sheet and one subfolder per asset module.
+You upload files directly to these subfolders — the API lists whatever is there.
+You can browse, share, and manage everything like any other Drive folder.

 A Google Sheet with multiple tabs

-One tab per module (form submissions, blog posts, gallery images, etc.) plus a _manifest tab that the script reads on every request.
-All tabs are pre-populated with the correct column headers.
+One tab per module (form submissions, blog posts, gallery images, etc.) plus a hidden _manifest tab the script reads on every request, and a _instructions tab with a plain-English guide to the spreadsheet.
+All data tabs are pre-populated with the correct column headers.

 A single Apps Script web app

 One script handles all your modules dynamically by reading the _manifest tab.
-It supports form submissions (doPost) and data retrieval (doGet).
+It supports form submissions (doPost) and data retrieval (doGet), caches responses automatically, and clears the cache on every sheet edit.
 One deployment URL, forever — no matter how many modules you add or remove.

 Module types